 Zen Habits, in simple terms, are used to reorganize focus, bring calm and reduce the anxiety of the future to peacefully dwell in the present.
 It involves changing the basic entities of our lives – from how we start our day to how we wind it up, how we interact with people, and how much we take in from it.
 All of it collectively falls under the umbrella of what is known as Zen Habits.

 Zen originated as a part of Buddhism which aims at gaining refinement and meditation as a medium of attaining self-sanctity.
 The life and ways of Zen monks can be a great pointer to what the message of Zen collectively is.

 In particular, these monks focus on being present in all things at all times, and on being generous to others.
 They adhere to a central value of compassion and aim to serve others.
 Hence, the very purpose of inculcating these habits is to attain those quaint attributes and become a better version of one’s self.

-Key values of the said Zen Lifestyle include that of tranquility, compassion, authenticity, calmness and mindfulness.
+Key values of the said Zen Lifestyle include tranquility, compassion, authenticity, calmness, and mindfulness.
 Some of these habits are personal, others are interpersonal, and yet more concern our attitudes to material possessions.
 The collective bundle of all these form the Zen habits and lifestyle, which is in rave popularity, for all the right reasons.

 11 Zen Habits That Can Alter Your Life